flakas/Latte/README.md

 - collects information for personal analysis and statistics
 - can classify activities based on user defined rules
 - ignores unwanted and sensitive information

+All without any human intervention (except for the initial set up).

 License
 -------